 Lifecycle Processing is the backbone of how marketing automation runs, and it creates the measurement process for a data-driven marketing system.
 Having a fully organized Lifecycle Processing program quickly answers the question, “What happens in our marketing automation system operationally and regarding prospect communication?”
 It creates hooks for other operational smart campaigns, so you can very quickly try out new marketing initiatives without worrying about breaking a delicate order of operations.

 Importantly from an organization focused on increasing revenue from a scientific approach, Lifecycle Processing establishes measurable milestones and digests the revenue-creation process into a mathematical model that can be improved over time.
 Want more revenue?
 Increase the conversion rate from MAL to MQL.
 Is your SAL-to-SQL conversion rate lower than the industry standard?
 Increase that conversion rate for more revenue.
 Need to quickly pump the volume of leads for more revenue later?
 Feed the lead generation engine by creating a larger volume of Marketing Accepted Leads.

 This post is an introduction to what’s involved in Lifecycle Processing within a marketing automation platform.
-Curious to see how it actually looks in Marketo?
-Here are two resources for you: a best-practice Marketo setup walked through in a live demo at Marketo Summit 2015 or request a live walkthrough to see how it works.
+Curious to see how it actually looks in Marketo, request a live walkthrough to see how it works.